andreacortellari/Sol-idarities/_posts/2011-01-01-Bir Dönem İki Kadın.md

 tags: []
 ---

 In 2011, Can Yayınları published 'Bir Dönem İki Kadın: Birbirimizin Aynasinda' by Oya Baydar and Melek Ulagay.
+The book is registered in [WorldCat](https://search.worldcat.org/title/719384715).

 | Cite this:   |